Every year, we host over a thousand weddings. We know weddings.

 We average 10-15 bags for each event, so this is a biggie!
 Are there enough trash receptacles provided by the venue and what do they look like?
 Where are the dumpsters located?
 Too close for comfort or a serious hike?
 How often are the dumpsters emptied?
 Who is responsible for trash service?

 If you think about the flow of your event, the bridal party is in the dressing suites while guests arrive.
 The guests will likely need to use the facilities before the ceremony.
 Does the bride have a separate restroom that’s private?
 Later, after the ceremony and photos, the bride will need to bustle her gown (how large is the private restroom?) and freshen up before making the grand entrance together to the reception.
 Privacy is so important!

-We’d love to be your venue guru and your first tour.
-At your site visit, we’ll provide you with tips for not only how to plan a wedding at The Springs Events, but also for what to look for in each of your next venue tours.
+We’d love to be your venue and your first tour.
+At your venue tour, we’ll provide you with tips for not only how to plan a wedding at The Springs Events, but also for what to look for in each of your next venue tours.
 Narrow down your top 3 picks for a wedding venue and start touring today.
 Happy Wedding!